If you have discovered that your olive tree leaves turning yellow or may be losing leaves, you may want to know why.

 Prune the Tree

-Pruning is another way to keep your olive tree healthy.
+Pruning is another way to keep your olive tree healthy and increase airflow, photosynthesis, and growth.
 When the new shoots are showing, pinching them will promote growth.
-It can also make its branches to get more sunlight so that it will not have any issues when the fruit begins to sprout.
+It can also make its branches get more sunlight so that it will not have any issues when the fruit begins to sprout.

 During the late spring and early summer, make sure that the branches are thinned out.
 That will help the center of the olive tree to be exposed to more sunlight.
 It will also help the production of the fruit to be more comfortable for the plant.